 The question we always seem to ask ourselves in the event space: what are the trends in the events industry??
-Let’s take a look at what 2017 has on offer for event industry professionals.
+Let’s take a look at what on offer for event industry professionals.
 Ladies and gentlemen, welcome to the future:

 3… 2….
 1….
 We’re live!

 While we’ve previously discussed how to incorporate Periscope into your event, live video will continue to be an integral element of events.
 With social platforms such as Facebook, YouTube, Twitter, Instagram and Snapchat focusing heavily on live stream video content, it’s now time to embrace this trend.
 While certain event professionals worry it will destroy attendance and engagement, it doesn’t have to be the case.
 The truth is that the ability to participate remotely will not be an incentive to avoid physical attendance.
 In fact for event planners and marketers, live video is one of the most powerful tools to expand their events reach and draw attention to their events value proposition.

 Niche – “ Appealing to a small, specialized section of the population”

 For those who are attending events, how much emphasis is placed on the event’s location, its surroundings, and other core elements?
 How much of this is carefully aligned with the particular needs of the average participant?
 Getting this alignment right is more important as millennials come of age, a generation that rewards brands that provide a high degree of personalization.
 The bottom line is that attendees want more personalized experiences, and what the attendee wants, the event organizer must provide.
 2017 will be sure to see a high rise in the amount of time spent preparing venues and events that mirror the expected attendees tastes and preferences.